BlackHC/mamo/README.md

 We can get those from PersistedOnlineCache.
 No need to keep a second layer!
 However, the problem being PersistedOnlineCache does not store external values!

-We could get rid of most of DumboOnlineCache entirely if we stored VIDs and Fingerprints in ObjProxies :shrug:
+We could get rid of most of MamoOnlineCache entirely if we stored VIDs and Fingerprints in ObjProxies :shrug:
 (The only exception would be special-cased external objects.)
-However, that removes the idea of DumboOnlineCache as an intermediate caching layer :-/
+However, that removes the idea of MamoOnlineCache as an intermediate caching layer :-/

 So one can separate:
 A FingerprintFactory for ComputedValues and a registry that connects vids and values,